HandsOnDataViz/book/docs/HandsOnDataViz.md

 inspect the range of values that appear in that column, and whether they match what you expected to find.

+TODO: Add a histogram to the list above and refer to the appropriate chart chapter?

 What should you do when you discover bad data in your project?
 Sometimes small issues are relatively straightforward and do not call into question the integrity of the entire dataset.
 Sometimes you can fix